 Our instructors take out carts when they are escorting visitors.
 Our guests spend a limited amount of time on a cart with an instructor.
 We want to make sure that guests can speak to our family of horses or ponies with their hands.
 Our family of horses are well trained.
 We will respond to the directions of the person speaking to us with their hands.
 We do not follow each other on the trail.

 Once the initial training time is finished with an instructor on a cart, we are prepared to go in the field.
 Guests can ride or drive based on their initial training with our handlers.
 Most people book our horses to ride in the field.
 Once exposed to the carts, 80% of clients choose to take out one of our carts.
 Guests must be able to control a cart before we will put them in the saddle on a horse twice as big and three times as fast.
 Everyone’s safety is our first priority.
 We want everyone involved to have fun.

 The address on our web site is our office address.
 We are located on private property in Covington.
 We do not advertise the address where we are located for our safety.
 Once you book an appointment to ride with us, we will send you the address where we live.
 In your riding confirmation email we will confirm your riding date and time.
-You can speak with our handlers to discuss your visit using the telephone numbers on the web site.
+You can speak with our handlers to discuss your visit at the telephone numbers on the web site.

 We are currently starting the process of using a heart rate monitor to establish the speed, distance, and recommended weight for the three different size ponies in our program.
 This research work will help us identify the best size pony or horse for every guest with a physical disability.